Site Logo

 Pandera

-Pandera is a tool for data quality of DataFrames- it’s an alternative to Great Expectations or assert statements.
+Pandera is a tool for data quality checks of tabular data- it’s an alternative to Great Expectations or assert statements.

-Pandera allows you to define schemas for your data, which can then be used to validate, clean, and transform your data.
-By defining schemas upfront, Pandera can catch data issues before they propagate through your analysis pipeline.
+Pandera allows you to define schemas for tabular data (data with rows and columns), which are used validate a table of data.
+By defining schemas explicitly, Pandera can catch data issues before they propagate through your analysis pipeline.

 import polars as pl